percona/pmm-doc/docs/manage/conf-postgres.md

     - Although nothing prevents you from installing and using both, we don't recommend this as you will get duplicate metrics.

+!!! caution

+    `pg_stat_monitor` is beta software and currently unsupported.

 ## Prerequisites

 We recommend that you create a PostgreSQL user for `SUPERUSER` level access.
 This lets you gather the most data with the least fuss.